-Easy-to-read medicine information about mefenamic acid – what it is, how to take it safely and possible side effects.
-Mefenamic acid is commonly called Ponstan.
+Mefenamic acid is used to treat pain especially period pain.
+Find out how to take it safely and possible side effects.
+Mefenamic acid is also called Ponstan.

 |Type of medicine||Also called|